EnroeDoroja/webgl-and-typescript/README.md

 The code is still a bit messy, so that is likely to evolve over time.

-My intention is to add a few features that will be useful to most projects, including basic mouse integration (e.g. orbit, zoom, and picking).
+My intention is to add a few features that will be useful to most projects, including more advanced mouse integration (e.g. object picking).

 I would also like to experiment with React integration, with a view towards using this as a starting point for WebGL-based visualisation tools.